 1% on gas/grocery/drug store purchases and on recurring bills.

 1% on all other eligible purchases and after annual $25,000 limit.

 1% on all eligible purchases

 4% on drug store purchases and recurring bills

 1% on other purchases and after annual $25,000 limit

 19.99% after 6 months

-We put these cards head-to-head in the graph below so you can see which one comes out ahead based on the amount of money you spend annually.
+We put a selection of cash back credit cards head-to-head in the graph below so you can see which one comes out ahead based on the amount of money you spend annually.